attilagk/monoallelic-brain-research/notebook/2017-03-06-joint-model/2017-03-06-joint-model.md

 ## Model selection

 The strategy is to start from a model $M1$ that includes the strongest predictor terms based on previous analysis using separately modeling genes, then confirm the significant effect of these terms.
 After this, single---mainly technical---terms are added separately (not yet accumulatively) to $M1$ to asses the effect of these.
-The terms that improve the fit according to some criterion will be jointly added to $M1$ resulting in $M2$
+The terms that improve the fit according to some criterion will be jointly added to $M1$ resulting in $M2$.
+A similar procedure involving two sets of biological terms takes model selection further resulting in $M3$ and $M4$.

-### Starting model $M1$
+### Starting with model $M1$

 ```r